microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/resnet-inferencing.md

 In this tutorial, you'll learn:

-1. how to use the [PyTorch](https://pytorch.org/vision/stable/models.html) ResNet-50 modelfor image classification
+1. how to use the [PyTorch](https://pytorch.org/vision/stable/models.html) ResNet-50 model for image classification
 2. convert to ONNX, and
 3. deploy to the default CPU, NVIDIA CUDA (GPU), and Intel OpenVINO with ONNX Runtime -- using the same application code to load and execute the inference across hardware platforms.

-[ONNX](https://onnx.ai/) was developed as the open-sourced ML model format by Microsoft, Meta, Amazon, and other tech companies to standardize and make it easy to deploy Machine Learning models on various types of hardware.[ONNX Runtime](https://onnxruntime.ai/) was contributed and is maintained by Microsoft to optimize ONNX model performance over frameworks like PyTorch, Tensorflow, and more.
-The ResNet-50 model is a commonly used model for image classification that is pretrained on ImageNet.
+[ONNX](https://onnx.ai/) was developed as the open-sourced ML model format by Microsoft, Meta, Amazon, and other tech companies to standardize and make it easy to deploy Machine Learning models on various types of hardware.
+[ONNX Runtime](https://onnxruntime.ai/) was contributed and is maintained by Microsoft to optimize ONNX model performance over frameworks like PyTorch, Tensorflow, and more.
+When trained with the ImageNet dataset, the ResNet-50 model is commonly used for image classification.

-This tutorial demonstrates how to run an ONNX model on CPU, GPU, and OpenVINO hardware with ONNX Runtime, using [Microsoft Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/).
+This tutorial demonstrates how to run an ONNX model on CPU, GPU, and Intel hardware with OpenVINO and ONNX Runtime, using [Microsoft Azure Machine Learning](https://azure.microsoft.com/en-us/services/machine-learning/).

 ## Setup